Secure Application Development links

 Lethal Toxins Entering Your Body

 I recently read an article in a magazine and was shocked to see some of the toxic dangers which modern living introduce.
-Men’s Health April 2008, by Susan Casey, pg 87.
+Australian Men’s Health April 2008, by Susan Casey, pg 87.

-I thought I would expand on this article here as a method of analysing some of the things and I need to be careful of.
+I thought I would expand on this article here as a method of analysing some of the things Kerry and I need to be careful of.
 I hope this also assists others in understanding some of these dangers.

 “Except for the small amount that’s been incinerated every bit of plastic ever manufactured still exists”